 Highlights: Independent, Vigilant, Brave

-They were bred to be alert, protective and independent dogs that can make quick decisions while protecting the flock.
-As a result, Akbash dogs have some of the highest instinctive and adaptive intelligence among dogs.
+They were bred to be alert, protective and independent dogs that can make quick decisions while they protect the flock.
+As such, Akbash dogs have some of the highest instinctive and adaptive intelligence among dogs.

-These dogs are not recognized by the AKC and are relatively rare.
+These dogs are not recognized by the AKC and are relatively uncommon – even in their home country.
 Despite this, they’re some of the fluffiest big white dogs you can find.
+You simply can’t resist hugging an Akbash when you see one.

 13. Siberian Husky

-Siberian Huskies comes in a thick, dense coat to protect them from the harsh cold climate of the regions in which they pull sleds.
-Though they’re not solid white, they’re mostly white.
+The Siberian Husky come in a thick, dense coat that helps protect them from the harsh cold climate of the regions in which they pull sleds.
+And although they’re not all solid white, they’re mostly white with shades of gray and silver.

-These dogs are known for their high endurance and seemingly endless amount of energy.
-So if you bring one home, you better be ready to spend a lot of time exercising your dog.
+These dogs are known for their high endurance, first-class work ethics and seemingly endless amount of energy.
+In other words – if you bring one home, you better be ready to spend a lot of time exercising your Husky.

 14. Lhasa Apso

-The Lhasa Apso is one of the most ancient dog breeds – about two thousand years old!
-Despite originating from Tibet, Lhasa Apsos are not the only dogs to come from the small region.
-There’s the Tibetan Mastiff and Spaniel.
+The Lhasa Apso is one of the most ancient dog breeds – dating back two thousand years old.
+Despite originating from Tibet, Lhasas are not the only dogs to come from the small region.
+There’s the Tibetan Mastiff and Spaniel too!

-For most of their history, they’ve served as guard dogs in monasteries in the Tibetan Himalayas.
+For most of their history, they’ve served as guard dogs (sentinel dogs) in monasteries of the Himalayas.
+Yes, even with their petite 13-pound frame.
 With that said, they’re alert and cautious dogs, as with most excellent watchdogs.

 They may be wary of strangers because their instincts tell them to be.
-However, they’re a joy to be around once you get to know them.
+However, Lhasas are a joy to be around once you get to know them.
+And while they may not be able to prevent a thief, a Lhasa will let you know of incoming intruders.

 Highlights: Friendly, Dignified, Loyal

-The Borzoi is a hound dog that’s known for their quick speeds.
-Capable of achieving 40 miles per hour speeds, the Borzoi runs in a graceful manner.
+The Borzoi is a hound dog that’s famously known for their quick speeds and agility.
+Capable of achieving 40 miles per hour speeds, the Borzoi runs in a graceful manner unlike any other dog breed.
+In terms of speed, they’re comparable to Greyhounds.

-When they get a chance to catch their breath, they’re surprisingly calm and docile dogs.
-They may have a skinny frame, but they’re sneaky powerful and athletic.
+However, when they get a chance to catch their breath, they’re surprisingly calm and docile dogs in the home.
+They may have a skinny frame, but they’re surprisingly powerful and athletic.
+It’s why they make great sporting dogs.

-Although agreeable dogs, they aren’t the best when it comes to obedience training.
-They’ve been unfairly labeled “dumb,” but they’re just stubborn.
+Though agreeable in nature, they aren’t the best when it comes to obedience training.
+In fact, they have been unfairly labeled as “dumb dogs.”
+However, it’s just that they’re just very stubborn.
+Once you know and understand the dog’s motivation, training will be a breeze.

-They come in all sorts of color variations, such as black and apricot.
+Poodles can come in all sorts of color variations, such as black and apricot.
 However, white Poodles are the most popular and iconic.
+My family owned a black Poodle, though it’s very uncommon to see one other than white these days.

-Because they were bred to retrieve game from bodies of water, Poodles developed a coat that protected their vital organs in the coldness of the water.
+There’s more to the Poodle’s flashy white coat than meets the eye.
+Because they were bred to retrieve waterfowl from big bodies of water, Poodles developed a coat that protected their vital organs in the coldness of the water.

 17. American Eskimo Dog